 1. Follow safety and hygiene guidelines

-We keep repeating it but following safety and hygiene rules is the best way to stay safe on your holidays in Les Arcs: keep a distance of 2 metres, wash your hands and wear a mask (or cover your nose and mouth).
+We keep repeating it but following safety and hygiene rules is the best way to stay safe on your holidays in Les Arcs: keep a distance of at least 1 metre, wash your hands and wear a mask.
 Try not to touch your face as well... we know, easier said than done!

 2. Trust local businesses

 Not only are businesses in Les Arcs putting safety and hygiene measures in place but they've also made cancellations much more flexible.
 This means that, if for any reason you're forced to cancel your holiday, you'll probably be given a full refund.
 Look out for our Covid-Proof Booking symbol when booking your accommodation, your ski lessons, your ski hire or your activities on SeeLesArcs.com.

 The easiest way to comply with social distancing is to avoid crowds altogether.
 We've got a few strategies to help you with that like, for example, booking a whole chalet or an entire apartment instead of a hotel room, that way you can prevent bumping into other guests during your stay.

 In Les Arcs, you can easily enjoy the outdoors while avoiding the crowds.
 Just opt for private lessons and activities instead of group ones, such as booking a private ski or snowboard instructor for you and your group of friends or family, or a private transfer to take you from Geneva airport to your accommodation.
 There are plenty of other things you can do in the area in small groups.
 After weeks of confinement, being outdoors, breathing fresh air and feeling the sun's warmth on our skin is just what we need.

 Limitations regarding the amount of people that businesses can welcome or the crowds that events can gather are being enforced.
 That's why, now more than ever, we recommend you book early.
 This will ensure you get the best table in Les Arcs's hottest apres-ski spot!